What Council Tax is used for

 On average, for a band D property, the total payable amount in comparison to last year has increased by 4%

-Chorley Council's element of the Council Tax bill in 2021 to 2022 has increased by 1.99% View more information on council spending and budget.
+Chorley Council's element of the Council Tax bill in 2022 to 2023 has increased by 1.99% (due to roundings this amount is shown as 2% on you bill) View more information on council spending and budget.

 View details about member allowances.